puppetlabs/puppetlabs-java_ks/REFERENCE.md

 Has three states: present, absent, and latest.
 Latest will compare the on disk SHA1 fingerprint of the certificate to that in keytool to determine if insync? returns true or false.
-We redefine insync? for this paramerter to accomplish this.
+We redefine insync? for this parameter to accomplish this.

 Default value: present